Comic book convention: Exhibits and fixed functions

 An exhibit hall or dealers' room is a popular feature at comic book conventions.
 Publishing companies, distributors, and other proprietors often arrive to exhibit and/or sell their newest products to fans.
-Wares can include back issues of comic books, graphic novels & trade paperbacks, manga and anime media, action figures, apparel or pre-made costumes, music CDs, software, decorations, toys, art books, specialty foods, and many more.
+Wares can include back issues of comic books, graphic novels and trade paperbacks, manga and anime media, action figures, apparel or pre-made costumes, music CDs, software, decorations, toys, art books, specialty foods, and many more.

-Many conventions have video rooms in which genre-related audiovisual presentations take place, typically commercial Hollywood movies, genre television show episodes, and anime.
+Many conventions have video rooms in which genre-related audiovisual presentations occur, typically commercial Hollywood movies, genre television show episodes, and anime.
 If there are multiple media rooms, each one may have themed content.
-Larger conventions may also have a genuine film room, for presentation of actual movies on film instead of video.
+Larger conventions may also have a genuine movie room, for presentation of actual movies on film instead of video.

 Game rooms are also available at some conventions for attendees to play a variety of genre games, including collectible card games, role-playing games board games, and video games.

 Thematic Areas

-Thematic areas are set up in the comics fairs where cosplayers and visitors can take photos in an environment that follows that of a specific comic, anime or video game or participate in various themed activities.
+Thematic areas are set up in the comics fairs where cosplayers and visitors can take photographs in an environment that imitates that of a specific comic, anime or video game or participate in various themed activities.
 These areas are set up by not for profit associations or sometimes by video game developers or Anime producers.
 Some examples of these areas are those dedicated to Star Wars, Fallout or to the Marvel Cinematic Universe.

 Idiosyncrasy

-Many con-goers take pride in being interesting and unusual, and naturally many cons are highly idiosyncratic.
+Many con-goers take pride in being interesting and unusual, and many conventions are idiosyncratic.
 Cons often have activities, running jokes, organizational methods, and other features that not only differentiate them from other cons but are often a point of pride.
-Most cons vary from the above outline in one or more important ways, and many have their own unique cultural characteristics.
-Most cons will tend to evolve many of their own idiosyncrasies along these lines.
+Most cons vary from the above outline in one or more important ways, and many have their own unique characteristics.
+Most cons will tend to evolve many of their own idiosyncrasies in this manner.
 To fans, these are often part of the charm each convention offers.

 Awards

 Almost since their inception, comic book conventions have hosted comic awards.
 Two of the longest-running and most prestigious awards are the Eisner Award and the Harvey Award, both of which began in 1988 after the dissolution of the Kirby Awards.
-The Eisner Award has been presented at San Diego Comic-Con International since 1988; while the Harvey Awards, also inaugurated in 1988 and after being presented at many different venues for much of their life, have been presented at the Baltimore Comic-Con since 2006.
+The Eisner Award has been presented at San Diego Comic-Con since 1988; while the Harvey Awards, also inaugurated in 1988 and after being presented at many different venues for much of their life, have been presented at the Baltimore Comic-Con since 2006.
 The following is a list of conventions and the award presentations they host (or formerly hosted):